blkFinch/distributed-auction/README.md

 ![image](Resources/AuctionDiagram.png)
 Command line input int Auction Port, int Bank Port, String bankIp, String auction name This is the main class fot the Auction server.
 3 main threads.
 AuctionServer accepts input from agents.
 BankActions & AgentAction are spawned from AuctionServer and perform bid and other actions for them.
 CountDown handles win conditions and auction list creation and maintenance.

 ## Agent Server
 ![image](Resources/AgentDiagram.png)

-## Shared Methods

 ### Usage
 Once connected, the bank accepts Messages which can be constructed using the shared Message class